• Skip to primary navigation

 Harris Benedict Formula, The Best Calorie Calculator To Find Calories.

-This method is a lot more accurate than the basic multiplier, since it takes into account a person’s age, activity level, height and sex .
+This method is much more accurate than the basic multiplier since it considers a person’s age, activity level, height, and sex.

 MEN: 66+( 6.25X body weight in lb)+(12.7 X height in inches)-(6.8 X in years)